Total Nonstop Action Wrestling: Formation and early history (2002–2004)

 The concept of TNA originated shortly after World Championship Wrestling (WCW) ended in 2001, with the World Wrestling Federation (WWF, later WWE) gaining a monopoly on the industry.
-While on a fishing trip, Bob Ryder, Jeff Jarrett and Jerry Jarrett contemplated their futures in the professional wrestling business.
+While on a fishing trip, Bob Ryder, Jeff Jarrett and Jerry Jarrett contemplated their futures in the professional wrestling business under a parent company known as J Sports & Entertainment, LLC.
 Ryder suggested a company not reliant on television, but rather one going straight to pay-per-view.
 In July 2002, Vince Russo joined Jeff and Jerry Jarrett's NWA-TNA promotion as a creative writer and would assist in the writing and production of the shows.
 Russo states that he coined the name "Total Nonstop Action", the initials of the company "TNA" being a play on "T&A".
 The original intention, as they were exclusive to pay-per-view, was to be viewed as an edgier product than WWE.

 Initially, TNA's weekly pay-per-view show operated as the company's main source of revenue, in place of monthly pay-per-view events used by other promotions.
 These shows took place mostly at the Tennessee State Fairground Sports Arena in Nashville, nicknamed the "TNA Asylum".
-In October 2002, Panda Energy purchased a controlling interest (72%) of Total Nonstop Action Wrestling.
-TNA (which originally traded as "J Sports and Entertainment") was renamed "TNA Entertainment".
+In October 2002, Panda Energy International purchased a controlling interest (72%) of Total Nonstop Action Wrestling from Jerry Jarrett.
+TNA (which originally traded as "J Sports and Entertainment") was re-organized as "TNA Entertainment", LLC, in the process.
 Dixie Carter was appointed president of TNA Entertainment in spring 2003.
-Xplosion launched on November 27, 2002, as TNA's first regular cable show and featured exclusive matches taped at the TNA Asylum as well as exclusive interviews with TNA wrestlers.
-The last weekly pay-per-view took place on September 8, 2004.
+Xplosion launched on November 27, 2002, as TNA's first regular cable show and featured exclusive matches taped at the TNA Asylum as well as exclusive interviews with TNA wrestlers and the promotion's original weekly pay-per-view shows took place mostly at the Tennessee State Fairground Sports Arena in Nashville, Tennessee.
+The last weekly pay-per-view took place on September 8, 2004, with a total of 111 weekly pay-per-views.